 Based on this price, the brushes abilities and offerings from the competition, the situation is much more positive.

 If I were to be a little picky, and judging the brush on features and capabilities alone, this still feels a touch too high.
 The Pro 2 2500 from Oral-B retails around £40.

 Whilst not technically as advanced, at the time of review the Sonicares very own EasyClean is available for £45 and is still a solid electric toothbrush for the money.

 With that said though, there is a certain quality and confidence that comes with using this brush and that can really only be understood when you use it.
 It sounds odd I know, but trust me, there is just something that makes splashing out a bit more seem fine.

-£60 would be the magic price point in my eyes for the ProtectiveClean 4300.
+Whilst prices are always subject to change £60 is the magic price point in my eyes for the ProtectiveClean 4300.

 Naturally, brush heads require replacement.
 Advice is to replace each head every 3 months.
 Of course, the 4300 will remind you to do this.

 The technology required for this reminder system has thankfully not impacted the cost of the brush heads all that much.